-As at June 30, 2020 and 2019, all outstanding warrants and options are anti-dilutive.
-As a result, all options and warrants are excluded from the calculation of diluted loss per share.
+During the years ended June 30, 2021 and 2020, all outstanding options, warrants, and convertible loan conversion features are anti-dilutive.
+As a result, all options, warrants, and convertible loans are excluded from the calculation of diluted loss per share.